 Because you will be entering into a federal building, also plan ahead for what you should NOT bring, such as food, beverages without a lid, cameras (including camera phones) or various types of electronic devices, and pocket knives or anything else that could be considered a weapon.
 You might have to pass through a metal detector and have your personal items scanned.

 4. How long will the biometrics appointment take?

 Actually collecting your biometrics will take only around 15 minutes.
 However, getting to the USCIS office itself may be a long trip for you; made longer by the fact that you should leave plenty of time to get there.

 You will not, however, be let into the building until close to the time of your appointment.
 Usually, arriving there 30 minutes earlier is recommended.
 Nevertheless, cutting it close on timing and missing the appointment can result in either long delays or USCIS presuming that you mean to abandon your application.

 Also realize that a number of people received the same appointment time as you did.
 Within that time slot, you and they will all be seen on a first-come, first-served basis.
 Once you arrive, you be given a number indicating your place in line.

 5. Can I reschedule the biometrics appointment?

 Yes.
 See the appointment notice.
-It will give you instructions for requesting a reschedule, which you must do in writing.
+It will give you instructions for requesting a reschedule.

 Take care of this as soon as possible, and realize that this rescheduling may delay a decision on your application.
 If you realize that you cannot notify USCIS before the scheduled appointment date, consult an immigration attorney immediately.